gerrit-coder/plugins_coder-workspace/README.md

 - Single workspace management (no history tracking)
 - Exact-name creation mode via `strictName` (enforce precise names from `workspaceNameTemplate`, no suffixing)
 - Cross-browser authentication helpers to avoid login redirects when Coder and Gerrit are in different browsers
+- Automatically passes git repository URLs and change refs as rich parameters, enabling workspace templates to clone the repository and cherry-pick the latest patchset

 ## Configure